-At Bexley Grammar School we offer Economics at both Higher and Standard Level.
+At Bexley Grammar School we offer Economics at Higher Level.

 Economics is a dynamic social science, forming part of the study of individuals and societies.
 The study of Economics is essentially about the concept of scarcity and the problem of resource allocation.

 Although Economics involves the formulation of theory, it is not a purely theoretical subject: economic theories can be applied to real-world examples.
 Neither is Economics a discrete subject, since Economics incorporates elements of History, Geography, Psychology, Sociology, Political Studies and many other related fields.

 Economics does not exist in a vacuum, because it naturally must consider how economic theory is to be applied in an international context.
 Economics has an important role to play in promoting international cooperation and mutual understanding because of its focus on global issues.